 Public Access Defibrillators

 St John Scotland is proud to have placed many life-saving Public Access Defibrillators (PADs) in locations across Scotland.

-In 2015, St John Scotland, in partnership with Network Rail, installed four PADs in Edinburgh’s Waverley Station.
+In 2015, we worked in partnership with Network Rail to instal four PADs in Edinburgh’s Waverley Station.
 The defibrillators were deployed four times in the first year, saving two people.